 Brown Sugar Bubble Tea

-Bubble tea is an iced milk tea drink with tapioca balls (also called boba that look like bubbles) created in Taiwan in the 1980s, and brown sugar bubble tea is one of the most popular flavors.
+Bubble tea is an iced milk tea drink with tapioca balls (also called boba that look like bubbles) and brown sugar bubble tea is one of the most popular flavors.
+The brown sugar gives the drink a rich sweetness with a touch of toffee flavor.

 The cup is lined with brown sugar syrup and the drink has tapioca balls in a brown sugar syrup, black tea, and milk.
 It’s a fairly simple drink that’s completely delicious.

-• Brown sugar bubble tea is an iced black tea drink with brown sugar, milk, and tapioca balls (also called boba).
+• Brown sugar bubble tea is an iced black tea drink with brown sugar, milk, and tapioca balls.

-• My secret to making the best bubble tea is to use warm tapioca balls.
-The soft and chewy texture of boba is perfect when it’s still warm.
+• My secret to making the best bubble tea is to use hot, but not too hot tapioca balls.
+The soft and chewy texture of boba is perfect when it’s still quite warm.

 Ingredient Notes